Desert Palms, California

 Desert Palms is a census-designated place in the Coachella Valley of eastern Riverside County, southern California.
+A gated 55+ senior living community, Sun City Palm Desert, comprises the majority of the included area.

+Sun City Palm Desert

+Sun City Palm Desert is a master-planned retirement community located on the north side of Interstate 10, just northeast of the city limits of Palm Desert, and about 7.7 miles from downtown Palm Desert.
+All residences in the community use Palm Desert, CA 92211 as part of their address.
+The community association address is 38180 Del Webb Blvd., Palm Desert, CA 92211.

+Sun City Palm Desert was developed by Del E. Webb Corp. (acquired by Pulte Homes in 2001).
+Construction began in 1992 and was completed in 2003.
+The original name was Sun City Palm Springs from 1991 to 1996.

+Sun City Palm Desert is an active 55+ gated retirement community, with 9,000 residents, 5,000 all single-level homes, 1,600 acres, and numerous amenities and activities for its residents.

 Geography

 Desert Palms is in the Colorado Desert, at an elevation of 112 ft.

 According to the United States Census Bureau, the CDP covers an area of 2.7 square miles (6.9 km^{2}), 99.97% of it land and 0.03% of it water.
 The 2010 United States census reported Desert Palms's population was 6,957.

 Demographics

+Desert Palms first appeared as a census designated place in the 2000 U.S. census.